island-lang/island-lang.github.io/README.md

 print("Result: {result}")
 ```

-**Actions** extend functions and allow for side-effects.
-Like functions, actions can return values but can only be called from other actions (or the topmost scope):
+**Actions** extend functions and allow for external side-effects.
+Actions can return values but can only be called from other actions (or the topmost scope):
 ```isl
 action printNameAndAge(name: string, age: integer)
 	print("Name: {name}, Age: {age}")